dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 Console.WriteLine(firstThirtyYearOld.FirstName); //Will output "Brendan"
 ```

 The above expression is the same as chaining together a `Where` and a `FirstOrDefault`.
-It is much more simple to pass your expression straight into the `FirstOrDefault` method from the beginning.
+It is much more simple as well as more performant to pass your expression straight into the `FirstOrDefault` method from the beginning.
 ```c#
 var firstThirtyYearOld = people.Where(x => x.Age == 30).FirstOrDefault();
 Console.WriteLine(firstThirtyYearOld.FirstName); //Will also output "Brendan"